RJFerguson/CalendarApp/README.md

-A simple calendar Application that allows
+A simple calendar Application that allows one to view their day's schedule

 ### Local Set Up